-Before changing from a meat-eating to a plant-based diet, be sure you consider the facts, because done improperly, the change can be devastating to your health.
+That said, both vegan and vegetarian diets do avoid animal proteins.
+Before changing to a vegetarian or vegan diet, be sure you consider the facts, because done improperly, the change can be devastating to your health.

 Defining vegetarian vs vegan diets

 Both vegetarians and vegans eat plenty of vegetables (surprise!), fruits, grains, nuts and legumes.
 Both typically avoid eating meat, poultry (chicken, turkey, duck, etc.) However, some people modify a straight vegetarian diet to:

 - lacto-vegetarian, eating dairy but not eggs.